f-solecki/book-devour/README.md

+The project carried out for the classes of the course Introduction to Web Application Design carried out in the academic year 2023/24 for the credit of the course.

 # Book Devour

 Welcome to "Book Devour" - a simple and user-friendly library app designed to help you manage your personal book collection effortlessly.
 Whether you're a casual reader or a bibliophile, this app provides all the tools you need to organize, track, and explore your books.